home-assistant/developers.home-assistant/docs/asyncio_working_with_async.md

 title: "Working with Async"
 ---

 Although we have a backwards compatible API, using the async core directly will be a lot faster.
 Most core components have already been rewritten to leverage the async core.
-This includes the EntityComponent helper (foundation of light, switch, etc), scripts, groups and automation.
+This includes the EntityComponent helper (foundation of light, switch, etc.), scripts, groups and automation.

 ## Interacting with the core